Bruce Goff: Early years

 Goff's parents decided to move back to Tulsa in 1915.
 Corliss had given up on the watchmaking business and became a grocery equipment salesman.
 Bruce was largely self-educated and displayed a great talent for drawing.
 He enrolled in the sixth grade at Lincoln Elementary School, where his first art teacher, a Miss Brown, strongly supported his individualistic artistic expression.
 His father apprenticed him at age 12 to the Tulsa architectural firm of Rush, Endacott and Rush.
 Goff's employers were impressed with his talent; they soon gave him responsibility for designing houses and small commercial projects.
-One of his earliest designs that was actually built was a house at 1732 South Yorktown Avenue in Tulsa's Yorktown Historical District; another was the 1920 McGregor House, at 1401 South Quaker Street in what is now known as the Cherry Street District.
+One of his earliest designs to be built was a house at 1732 South Yorktown Avenue in Tulsa's Yorktown Historical District; another was the 1920 McGregor House, at 1401 South Quaker Street in what is now the Cherry Street District.
 This house was added to the National Register of Historic Places in 2014.
-During this period, his work was heavily influenced through his correspondence with Frank Lloyd Wright and with Louis Sullivan, both of whom had encouraged him to practice architecture with Rush, Endacott and Rush instead of enrolling in Massachusetts Institute of Technology; they felt the formal education would stifle his creativity.
+During this period, his work was heavily influenced through his correspondence with Frank Lloyd Wright and Louis Sullivan, both of whom encouraged him to practice architecture with Rush, Endacott and Rush rather than enroll in the Massachusetts Institute of Technology; they felt that formal education would stifle his creativity.
 Goff was made a firm partner in 1930.
 He and his high-school art teacher Adah Robinson are co-credited with the design of Tulsa's Boston Avenue Methodist Church, one of the finest examples of Art Deco architecture in the United States.
 Goff designed the Tulsa Club Building, downtown Tulsa's historic landmark, in 1927.